carpentries-incubator/pangenomics/_episodes/04-curate_your_gbk.md

 ## Curating Prokka output files

 Prokka's output files need to be corrected before moving forward with additional analyses.
 Create the file `correctgbk.sh`.
-We suggest the use of nano text editor to create your file, `nano correctgbk.sh` and paste the next script.
+We suggest the use of nano text editor to create your file, `nano correctgbk.sh` and paste the following script.
 ~~~
 file=$1
-locus=$(grep -m 1 "DEFINITION" $file |cut -d " " -f6,7) #if you have details the strain in your gbk files, use this line.
-Else use the next line.
+locus=$(grep -m 1 "DEFINITION" $file |cut -d " " -f6,7) # separate the DENFITION row by spaces and save columns 6 and 7 in the locus variable.

+#NOTE If you don't have the strain details in your gbk files, comment the previous line and uncomment the next one.
 #locus=$(grep -m 1 "LOCUS" $file |cut -d\  -f 8 |cut -b1-11)  #select the first 11 characters from the first "LOCUS"
-perl -p -i -e 's/\n// if /ORGANISM/' $file  #cambiar
+perl -p -i -e 's/\n// if /ORGANISM/' $file  #Put the Organism row on a single line
-perl -p -i -e 's/\s*Unclassified/ '"${locus}"'/' $file
+perl -p -i -e 's/\s*Unclassified/ '"${locus}"'/' $file    #Change Unclassfied to the value of the locus variable
 ~~~
 {: .language-bash}